lucas-gtr/Lumen/README.md

 - **Ray Sampling**: Monte Carlo path tracing with stratified sampling per pixel, ensuring uniform stochastic coverage and improved convergence with reduced noise
 - **Configurable Sampling**: The number of samples per pixel is fully configurable, allowing a balance between image quality and rendering time
 - **Light Transport**: Supports direct and indirect lighting via global illumination.
 Paths are traced recursively with Russian Roulette termination to optimize performance without bias
+- **Next Event Estimation**: Explicitly samples direct illumination by connecting visible light sources from each bounce, significantly improving convergence in scenes with complex lighting
 - **BRDF Sampling**: Uses importance sampling of the GGX microfacet distribution, combined with Multiple Importance Sampling (MIS) for efficient and realistic light integration
 - **Color Accuracy & Tone Mapping**: All shading is performed in linear space.
 Final output undergoes gamma correction and tone mapping using operators such as `Exposure`, `Reinhard`, `ACES`, and `Uncharted2`